BhagiaSheri/BhagiaSheri/README.md

 # 💫 About Me:
-🔭 'm currently pursuing my master's in computer science through distance education at Maharishi International University (MIU) in the United States.<br>🏫 I'm pursuing my master's in computer science (distance education) from Maharishi International University (MIU) in the United States. <br>👯 I'm looking to collaborate on exciting software engineering projects or product ideas that involve cutting-edge technologies and have a significant impact.<br>🤝 I’m looking for help to find my DREAM Job!<br>🌱 I'm learning about US professional culture, focusing on full-stack development, and exploring Big Data Technologies along with Cloud Services.<br>💬 We can have a chat about #Technology, #Engineering, #DistributedSystems, #EventDrivenProgramming, #Cloud, #BestPractices, #Optimizations, #CareerGoals, #WhatInpiresYou, and much more!<br>⚡ Fun fact: In my free time, I enjoy reading personal-development books, writing about my thoughts, sharing my ideas, and talking about #WhatInspiresMe
+🔭 I'm currently pursuing my master's in computer science through distance education at Maharishi International University (MIU) in the United States.<br>🏫 I'm pursuing my master's in computer science (distance education) from Maharishi International University (MIU) in the United States. <br>👯 I'm looking to collaborate on exciting software engineering projects or product ideas that involve cutting-edge technologies and have a significant impact.<br>🤝 I’m looking for help to find my DREAM Job!<br>🌱 I'm learning about US professional culture, focusing on full-stack development, and exploring Big Data Technologies along with Cloud Services.<br>💬 We can have a chat about #Technology, #Engineering, #DistributedSystems, #EventDrivenProgramming, #Cloud, #BestPractices, #Optimizations, #CareerGoals, #WhatInpiresYou, and much more!<br>⚡ Fun fact: In my free time, I enjoy reading personal-development books, writing about my thoughts, sharing my ideas, and talking about #WhatInspiresMe

 ## 🌐 Socials: